avalonstrel/GatedConvolution_pytorch/README.md

     RANDOM_BBOX_MARGIN: [64, 64]

     means the shape of the random bbox and the margin between the boarder.
 (The number of rectangulars can be set in inpaint_dataset.py random_bbox_number=5)
+## LICENSE
+CC 4.0 Attribution-NonCommercial International

+The software is for educational and academic research purposes only.

 ## Acknowledgments
 My project acknowledge the official code DeepFillv1 and SNGAN.
 Especially, thanks for the authors of this amazing algorithm.